invertase/dart_custom_lint/README.md

 There are two possible ways to obtain one:

-- if you started your plugin using `custom_lint --watch`, it should be visible in the console output.
+- if you started your plugin using `dart run --observe custom_lint --watch`, it should be visible in the console output.
 - if your plugin is started by your IDE, you can open the `custom_lint.log` file that custom_lint created next to the `pubspec.yaml` of your analyzed projects.